What to do if someone uses your address without permission?

 Similarly, you can refuse a letter.

-It’s best to do it at the point of delivery—this way, you can save yourself plenty of time.
+It’s best to do it at the point of delivery—this way, you can save yourself some time.

 If you’ve already accepted the package or a carrier left it at your doorstep, you can still refuse it—just check the “refused” option on the delivery notice.